British high tea traditions

-The quintessential British ritual of high tea has its own; unique teatime etiquette, and traditional charming behavior.
+The quintessential British ritual of high tea has its own; unique tea time etiquette, and traditional charming behaviour.

 Soirée in style

-A tiered cake stand can serve as the table centerpiece.
-Floral chinaware with teapot, teacups, and cutlery for serving are required.
+A tiered cake stand can serve as the table centrepiece.
+Floral chinaware with a teapot, teacups, and cutlery for serving are required.
 A little mix and match is also fine, gives an eclectic feel.
-Cover the table with a pretty table cloth.
+Cover the table with a pretty tablecloth.
 String up some bunting for decorations.
 Keep some flowers too.

 Make some name cookies and ice them with the name of the guests, and snaffle them as an entrée.
 A delightful little touch.
 Want to give a little take away present to the guests?
 Then pop the cookies in little paper bags.
-Set the milk and sugar on the table along with the tea pot, no high tea without a tea pot.
-Loose tea leaves are a specialty, they not only enhance the flavor of the tea, but also the overall experience of high tea.
-During warm weather iced tea would make a refreshing tipple.
+Set the milk and sugar on the table along with the teapot, no high tea without a teapot.
+Loose tea leaves are a speciality, they not only enhance the flavour of the tea, but also the overall experience of high tea.
+During warm weather, iced tea would make a refreshing tipple.

 Assemble the sandwiches just before the proceeding to avoid soggy sarnies.
 Serve the scones with wash lashings of jam.
-Tea cakes and buns should be served split and buttered.
+Tea cakes and buns will be serving split and buttered.
 Glaze them with some jam to give a professional finish.
-Individual portions are the key, when it comes to cakes.
-English madeleines, coffee cakes and morello cherry and almond traybake make tasty options for cakes.
+Individual portions are the key when it comes to cakes.
+English madeleines, coffee cakes and Morello cherry and almond traybake make tasty options for cakes.
 Pull out all the stops and serve something special.
 Lavender fondant fancies, Danish pastries, and little lemon meringue pies make excellent showstoppers.

 High tea etiquette

 So, what goes into being a classy tea drinker?
 First things first, smart casual is the dress code for men.
 For women, it’s a perfect excuse to dress up!
 While making the tea, there are ways to tailor the drink, but take care while stirring it.
 Place the spoon in a 6’0 clock position and stir it in the 12’0 clock position.
-Do not clink the spoon while stirring.
-Milk is added after the tea into the cup.
-Look into the tea cup while drinking, never over it.
-Remember, savories first, scones next and sweets last.
-Hold the cup with index finger into the handle, thumb on the top of the handle to secure the cup, and third finger on the bottom of the handle.
+Do not clink the spoon while stirring. add Milk after tea into the cup.
+Look into the teacup while drinking, never over it.
+Remember, savouries first, scones next and sweets last.
+Hold the cup with index finger into the handle, thumb on the top of the handle to secure the cup and third finger on the bottom of the handle.
 Fourth and fifth fingers should curve gently towards the wrist.
-In the privacy of a home, it is fine to dunk the biscuits into the tea cup, but if you are in a hotel, do not partake in this.
+In the privacy of a home, it is fine to dunk the biscuits into the teacup, but if you are in a hotel, do not partake in this.

-Getting dressed up, sitting with friends and gossiping over petits fours and scones is a perfectly lovely way to spend an afternoon.
+Getting dress up, sitting with friends and gossiping over petits fours and scones is a perfectly lovely way to spend an afternoon.